cocoon sandbox

 ckpts, err := client.Checkpoints(ctx) // node's checkpoints, newest first

 Checkpoint captures the sandbox’s full state — memory, disk, running processes — without stopping it (the same brief pause a fork takes), and ckpt.New branches any number of independent sandboxes from that exact moment; the checkpoint’s key axes apply and WithTimeout may set each branch’s TTL.
 Successive checkpoints of sources and branches form a tree.
-Checkpoints are node-local and their handles owner-bound, like templates; client.Checkpoints lists the connected node’s.
+Checkpoints live in the node’s checkpoint store — a shared FUSE mount or checkpoint_store: s3 object storage lets any node branch them; handles stay owner-bound like templates; client.Checkpoints lists the connected node’s.
 Checkpoint creation is resource-creating and takes the api token, like fork.

 Reaching guest ports